-The Chicago Bears suffered a historic collapse on Sunday in Detroit.
-They won the turnover battle and had 40 minutes of possession against the top team in the NFC North.
-Yet, the Bears couldn't put away the Lions and Detroit scored 17 points in the final three minutes of the game for a 31-26 victory.
+(Audacy) The Bears suffered a historic collapse Sunday in Detroit.
+They were plus-three in the turnover battle and had 40-plus minutes of ball possession against the top team in the NFC North, but they couldn't put away the Lions in a 31-26 loss as Detroit scored 17 points in the final three minutes of the game.

-What could’ve been a statement win in Justin Fields’ return turned into an unmitigated disaster.
-While losing ultimately helps the organization in the long run, a loss like the one on Sunday still hurts.
+What could’ve been a statement win in quarterback Justin Fields’ return from injury turned into an unmitigated disaster.
+While losing ultimately helps the organization with its NFL Draft positioning, a loss like this one really hurts.

-Danny Parkins talked about the Bears in the big picture vs. short-term with co-host Andrew Fillipponi on the Audacy Original Podcast “1st & Pod” on Sunday night.
+670 The Score afternoon host Danny Parkins discussed what the Bears' loss meant in the short term and the big picture with co-host Andrew Fillipponi on the Audacy Original Podcast “1st & Pod” on Sunday night.

-“If you want Matt Eberflus fired, which I do, and the draft pick that it helps you get and Fields played well but the draft pick improved,” Parkins replied, “Macro, big picture, man, you know I’m all for that; and this team isn’t going to the playoffs.
+“If you want Matt Eberflus fired, which I do, and the draft pick that it helps you get and Fields played well but the draft pick improved, macro, big picture, man, you know I’m all for that," Parkin replied.
+"And this team isn’t going to the playoffs.
 So that’s fine.”

-The loss isn’t necessarily the issue.
+The loss wasn't necessarily the issue.
 It’s how the Bears lost.

-“I think people need to understand how literally unprecedented this loss was,” Parkins continued.
+“People need to understand how literally unprecedented this loss was,” Parkins said.
 “It’s never happened.
 History of the NFL.
 To be plus-three turnover differential and have over 40 minutes of time of possession and lose.
 Never happened.
 Teams were 48-0.”

-While Parkins may have enjoyed this type of loss last year as a part of the tank, this year’s team is different.
+While Parkins may have enjoyed this type of loss in 2022 as a part of the tank, it's different this time around.

 “This team is trying to win,” he said.
-“Last year’s team traded away Roquan Smith, traded away Robert Quinn, didn’t have a first-round pick.
+“Last year’s team traded away Roquan Smith, traded away Robert Quinn ...
 They were trying to lose organizationally.”

-The positive that the Bears can take away from Sunday’s loss is the play of Fields.
+The positive that the Bears can take away from Sunday was Fields' play.
 He reminded everyone just how good he can be as he returned from a dislocated thumb.

 “When the game is happening, even if they’re going to trade Justin Fields, you want him to be good because then you get more for him in a trade,” Parkins said.
 “He is a starting quarterback in the NFL.”

-“It’s 70-30” in Parkins’ mind that the Bears will draft a new QB.
-“I can’t ignore the contractual side of it and how generational these guys are,” he said, “but I think it’s like 95-5 that Poles is going to draft one.”
+“I can’t ignore the contractual side of it and how generational these guys are,” Parkins said. “but I think it’s like 95-5 that Poles is going to draft one.”